Four Past Midnight: Plot

-Television film adaptation
+Adaptations

 The Langoliers was adapted for a two-part TV movie in 1994.
 The TV movie stars Kate Maberly, Kimber Riddle, Patricia Wettig, Mark Lindsay Chapman, Frankie Faison, Baxter Harris, Dean Stockwell, David Morse, Christopher Collet, and Bronson Pinchot.

 The movie version of The Langoliers, produced for broadcast on ABC-TV, was filmed almost exclusively in and around the Bangor International Airport in Bangor, Maine (where author Stephen King attended college) during the summer of 1994.
 King himself, echoing Alfred Hitchcock's famous numerous cameos, made a cameo appearance in the film as Craig Toomy's boss during Toomy's hallucination.

+In 2021, Greek filmmaker Aristotelis Maragkos created an experimental film using footage from the miniseries of The Langoliers, titled The Timekeepers of Eternity.
+Maragkos re-edited the series to a single hour to focus more closely on Toomy’s deterioration, and printed each individual frame onto black and white copy paper in order to hand-animate each scene with stop-motion.

+The audiobook of this story is read by actor Willem Dafoe.

 Secret Window, Secret Garden

 Secret Window, Secret Garden is similar to King's earlier novel The Dark Half.
 Both are about authors who are thinly veiled analogues of King himself—Thad Beaumont in The Dark Half and Mort Rainey in Secret Window, Secret Garden.

 Plot

-Mort Rainey is a successful novelist in Maine.
-One day, he is confronted by a man from Mississippi named John Shooter who claims Mort plagiarized a story he wrote.
+Morton Rainey, a successful novelist in Maine, is confronted by a man from Mississippi named John Shooter, who claims Mort plagiarized a story he wrote.
 Mort vehemently denies ever plagiarizing anything.
-Shooter leaves, but not before leaving his manuscript, "Secret Window, Secret Garden."
+Shooter leaves, but not before leaving his manuscript, "Secret Window, Secret Garden".
 Mort throws the manuscript into the trash can.
-When Mort's housemaid recovers the manuscript—thinking it belongs to Mort—he finally reads Shooter's story, discovering that it is almost identical to his short story "Sowing Season."
+When his housemaid recovers the manuscript—thinking it belongs to Mort—he finally reads Shooter's story, discovering that it is almost identical to his short story "Sowing Season".
 The only differences are the title, the character's name, the diction, and the ending.
 Mort is disturbed by these findings.

 Shooter returns a few days later.
-Having learned that "Sowing Season" was published two years before Shooter claimed to have written "Secret Window, Secret Garden," Mort confronts Shooter with this information.
+Having learned that "Sowing Season" was published two years before Shooter claimed to have written "Secret Window, Secret Garden", Mort confronts him with this information.
 An enraged Shooter accuses Mort of lying and demands proof, giving Mort three days to show him his published story.
-Overnight, he kills Mort's cat and burns down the house of Mort's ex-wife, which contained the magazine issue in which "Sowing Season" was published.
+Overnight, he kills Mort's cat and burns down the house of his ex-wife, which contained the magazine issue in which "Sowing Season" was published.
 Mort orders a new copy of the magazine.
-He also asks his caretaker Greg Carstairs to tail Shooter and to talk to a man named Tom Greenleaf, who drove past Mort and Shooter.
+He also asks his caretaker, Greg Carstairs, to tail Shooter and to talk to a man named Tom Greenleaf, who drove past Mort and Shooter.
 Shooter, angry that Mort has involved other people in their business, kills both men and plants evidence framing Mort for the murders.
 Upon receiving the magazine and returning home, Mort finds that "Sowing Season" has been removed.